What does a conservator do? What are the duties of a guardian for the elderly? What happens if a conservator breaches their duties?

 A conservator of the estate is appointed to supervise the financial affairs of an adult who is found by the court to be incapable of doing so themselves.
 Financial conservatorships may require the conservator to manage the conservatee’s assets, income and public assistance benefits.

-A conservator of the estate is responsible only for managing the finances of the conservatee; the conservator is generally not responsible for paying the conservatee’s bills or debt using the conservator’s own assets (unless the conservator agrees to do so or previously entered into a legal agreement that requires them to do so).
+A conservator of the estate is responsible only for managing the finances of the conservatee; the conservator is generally not responsible for paying the conservatee’s bills or debt using their own assets (unless the conservator agrees to do so or previously entered into a legal agreement that requires them to do so).

 To protect against unintended financial obligations arising from negligence or wrongdoing, conservators, especially if they do not have experience being a conservator, should strongly consider having an attorney on their team to guide them.
 If the attorney’s services provide benefit to the conservatee, and the conservatee has sufficient assets, the court will likely approve the conservator’s request for the attorney’s fees and costs to be paid from the conservatee’s finances.
-Similarly, if the conservator of the estate needs to hire, say, a tax professional to help with the conservatee’s taxes or a real estate agent to list one of the conservatee’s properties, these expenses, too, can likely be paid from the conservatee’s finances with court approval.

 Some of the responsibilities of conservators of the estate may include:

-• Creating an inventory of the conservatee’s assets to submit to the court
+- Creating an inventory of the conservatee’s assets to submit to the court

-• Filing periodic accountings of the conservatee’s assets with the court
+- Filing periodic accountings of the conservatee’s assets with the court

-• Ensuring the conservatee’s valuable assets are properly insured
+- Ensuring the conservatee’s valuable assets are properly insured

-• Paying the conservatee’s bills
+- Paying the conservatee’s bills

-• Paying the conservatee’s taxes
+- Paying the conservatee’s taxes

-• Collecting the conservatee’s income
+- Collecting the conservatee’s income

-• Preserving and managing the conservatee’s assets (e.g., by placing them in interest-bearing bank accounts)
+- Preserving and managing the conservatee’s assets (e.g., by placing them in interest-bearing bank accounts)

-• Keeping thorough records of every financial transaction they make on behalf of the conservatee
+- Keeping thorough records of every financial transaction they make on behalf of the conservatee

-If the conservator is planning to make a decision that would have a significant impact on the life of the conservatee (e.g., by selling their home or purchasing a new residence for the conservatee), they generally will need to obtain court permission first.
+If the conservator is planning to make a decision that would have a significant impact on the life of the conservatee (e.g., selling their home or purchasing a new residence for the conservatee), they generally would need to obtain court permission first.
 If the conservator is unsure whether a decision requires court permission, it is best for them to err on the side of caution and speak with a conservatorship lawyer about their plans.

 What Are the Responsibilities of a Conservator of the Person?